kcoms555/json_c/README.md

 # Known Problems
 1. It supports upto 100 items in a single Object or an Array.
 (I will modify the source code to use dynamic allocation, if possible)
-2. It does not support unicodes yet. (somebody tell me how to implement it, if you know)
+2. It does not support unicodes yet.
+(If you know how to implement, then let me know!)